-My name is Dana Abrams, and I have worked for the Saint Paul Public School District for almost 30 years.
-For over the past 10 years, I have served as the district Ombudsperson.
-In addition to this role, I am also happy to serve as the incoming Title IX Coordinator for the 2020-21 school year.
+My name is Desiree' Payne, and I have worked for the Saint Paul Public School District for almost 30 years.
+In addition to this role, I am also happy to serve as the district Ombudsperson.

 Title IX is a federal statute that prohibits recipients of federal financial assistance from engaging in discrimination on the basis of sex.
 Sexual harassment is also a form of prohibited discrimination.
 The U.S. Department of Education recently released regulations on the implementation of Title IX pertaining to sexual harassment complaints.
-The regulations were released May 6, 2020, and take effect August 14, 2020.
+The regulations were released May 6, 2020, and went into effect on August 14, 2020.

 Prohibition on Discrimination

 In addition to Title IX, district maintains policies which prohibit sex-based discrimination, in compliance with other state and local laws and ordinances.
 The district also prohibits discrimination, harassment, and violence on the basis of other protected classes, such as race, disability, national origin, and status with regard to public assistance and retaliation.
 The district believes that its community (staff, students, volunteers, parents, etc.) should be able to pursue their education, employment, and interests in a safe and respectful environment that is free from sex-based discrimination and other sexual misconduct.
 The district strives to be vigilant and attentive to these issues and remains committed to investigating, remedying, and preventing sex discrimination and other forms of prohibited conduct.

 Any person may make a Title IX complaint.
 Complaints to the Title IX Coordinator will be accepted in numerous ways, including the following: